- Class: Reptilia (Reptiles)

 - Species: 41

 But they have differences, too.
-Pythons have one more bone in their head than boas do and some additional teeth, and pythons are found in the Old World (Africa, Asia, Australia) while boas live in both the Old World and the New World (North, Central, and South America).
+Pythons have one more bone in their head than boas do and some additional teeth, and pythons are found in Africa, Asia, and Australia while boas live on those continents as well as North, Central, and South America.
 One of the biggest differences is that pythons lay eggs while boas give birth to live young, although some sand boas and the Round Island boa of Mauritius lay eggs.

 Not the bad guys.
 Boas often appear in movies and stories that take place in the jungle, usually as the villain sliding menacingly through the trees.
 That’s probably because these big snakes make a big impression!
 But boas are usually pretty quiet and calm and don’t deserve their nasty reputation.
 They are not venomous, and many do not live in jungles.

 The straight and narrow.
 Because of the large size many boas can reach, they move by traveling forward in a straight line, which is known as rectilinear progression.
 This is accomplished by stiffening the ribs to provide support, then lifting a set of ventral (on the belly) scales and moving them forward so the loose ends grip the surface, pushing the snake ahead.
 This type of movement works on the ground as well as in trees, and boas can even climb smooth surfaces.
 They can’t move very fast, though—only about 1 mile (1.6 kilometers) per hour on open ground.
 But since they don’t have to chase their food, they don’t need to travel quickly.